Republicans block effort to halt Trump's war with Iran after 'civilization' threat

 Image: TOPSHOT-IRAN-ISRAEL-US-WAR

-Commuters make their way past a billboard with a sentence reading 'The Strait of Hormuz remains closed' at the Enqelab Square in Tehran, on Sunday.AFP via Getty Images
+Commuters make their way past a billboard with a sentence reading "The Strait of Hormuz remains closed" at Enqelab Square in Tehran on Sunday.AFP via Getty Images

-WASHINGTON — House Democrats unsuccessfully attempted to pass a resolution to halt Donald Trump’s war with Iran on Thursday — a response to the president’s shocking threat two days earlier to annihilate “a whole civilization.”
+WASHINGTON — House Democrats unsuccessfully tried to pass a resolution to halt President Donald Trump’s war with Iran on Thursday — a response to his shocking threat two days earlier to annihilate “a whole civilization.”

-House and Senate lawmakers are at the tail end of a two-week spring recess, but Rep. Glenn Ivey, D-Md., and other Democrats returned to Washington for a routine “pro forma” session to try to pass the resolution by unanimous consent.
+House and Senate members are at the tail end of a two-week spring recess, but Rep. Glenn Ivey of Maryland and other Democrats returned to Washington for a routine “pro forma” session to try to pass the resolution by unanimous consent.

 However, the Republican lawmaker presiding over the session, Chris Smith of New Jersey, gaveled out of the brief session without calling on Ivey.
 Democrats howled in protest, with some shouting "Shame!"